taubyte/vm-orbit/README.md

 	```
 	* Here the name of this method would be `helloSize`

-#### Understanding The Signature in the DFunc
+#### Understanding The Signature in the dFunc
 A good rule of thumb is if a value needs to be read from memory or written to the signature value needs to be a pointer.
 If the value is interpreted a raw value should be passed.

 Uints, Floats, and Ints and their pointers are supported types for the signature

 Any data more complex than these types are interpreted as []byte which must be read or written to in memory.

-Any data more complex than []byte is encoded to []byte through the use of helper methods, already available in an orbit module
+Any data more complex than []byte is encoded to []byte through the use of helper methods, already available in an orbit module.
+Example:
 ```go
 import 	"github.com/taubyte/vm-orbit/satellite"